Air Conditioning Repair in Kansas City MO

 Contact Us

-At Anthony Plumbing, Heating and Cooling, we do everything possible to make sure you’re taken care of.
+At Anthony Plumbing, Heating, Cooling & Electric, we do everything possible to make sure you’re taken care of.
 Contact us to schedule a service, get a free estimate, or visit our showroom.
 We have the expertise to handle any air conditioning repair in Kansas City MO.
 You can even refer a friend if you’re satisfied with our services.
-With technicians that undergo over 100 hours of training each year, 24/7 availability for air conditioning repair, and a free, no-obligation analysis of your air conditioner, there’s no reason not to give us a call.
+With technicians that undergo over 100 hours of training each year, every day availability for air conditioning repair, and a free, no-obligation analysis of your air conditioner, there’s no reason not to give us a call.